alexanderthclark/Stats1101/book/experiments.md

 And there are many other types of non-causal questions.
 Some have merely descriptive purposes, for example.
 It's fun to marvel at stats that describe Michael Jordan's basketball career or Shakespeare's influence. {cite}`galenson2006old` studies the life cycles of artists, categorizing artists who tend to peak early versus those who peak later in life.
 On the surface, this makes no explicit prediction and doesn't propose a causal theory of creativity.
 The descriptive statistics might inform further theorizing that might creep into causal or predictive territory, but the statistics are interesting in and of themselves.
 It tells us something about how creativity can work and challenges a simplistic belief that "artists peak early."

+## Types of Evidence

+For answering any questions, evidence can be more or less reliable.
+Practitioners often speak of a hiearchy of evidence.
+A simple hierarchy for our purposes is the following (based on {cite}`kohavi2020trustworthy`).
+We'll discuss 2-4 over the next three sections.

+1. Systematic reviews of randomized controlled experiments (e.g. replications and meta-analysis)
+2. Randomized controlled experiments
+3. Non-randomized experiments and natural experiments
+4. Observational studies
+5. Case studies, anecdotes, opinion (from both experts and the New York Post comments section)

 # Experiments

 Suppose we want to know if a vitamin improves a measurable health outcome.
 Making progress on this question requires the **method of comparison**.
 The vitamin can be considered a **treatment** and those who take the vitamin are considered treated or in the **treatment group**.
 Their health will be compared to the health of those in a **control group**.
 People in the control group take nothing or perhaps some alternative.